Skip to main content

 As detailed in the Solar post, my system was installed in September 2018.
 But it took me a month or so to get my monitoring system all up and running.
 So the first full month data I have is November 2018 onwards.

-I create all these stats and figures by using the data from my Open Energy Monitoring emonPi system.
+I create all these stats and figures by using the data from my Open Energy Monitor emonPi system.
 This CT clamp based is constantly monitoring the ins and out of my solar setup (and import/export, to/from battery and even EV).

 Any device you attach a CT clamp to can be monitored individually.